 - Tugging or pulling at an ear

-An ear infection is caused by bacteria or virus in the middle ear.
+An ear infection is caused by bacteria or virus affecting the middle ear.
 This infection often results from another illness — cold, flu or allergy — that causes congestion and swelling of the nasal passages, throat and eustachian tubes.
-Swollen eustachian tubes can become blocked, causing fluids to build up in the middle ear.
-This fluid can become infected and cause the symptoms of an ear infection.
+The eustachian tube runs from each middle ear to high in the back of the throat (nasopharynx).
+Swelling can cause eustachian tube dysfunction or blockage causing fluid to build up in the middle ear.
+This fluid can become infected and cause an ear infection.

 In children, the eustachian tubes are narrower and more horizontal, which makes them more difficult to drain and more likely to get clogged.

 Symptoms of ear infections usually improve within the first couple of days, and most infections clear up on their own within one to two weeks without treatment.
 Some of the following methods are effective in relieving symptoms: